Skip to main content

 For this study, 16 HCPs (10 primary care practitioners and 6 dermatologists) were included.
 Among them, 12 completed the entire process, while the remaining 4 reviewed a partial number of images, specifically 28, 15, 9, and 1 respectively.

-The integration of the device led to significant improvements across diagnostic performance metrics for all Healthcare Professionals (HCPs), including both dermatologists and Primary Care Practitioners (PCPs):
+The integration of the device led to significant improvements across diagnostic performance metrics on the curated image set for all Healthcare Professionals (HCPs), including both dermatologists and Primary Care Practitioners (PCPs).
+All 95% confidence intervals reported below are Wilson score intervals for binomial proportions.

-Regarding the Clinical Utility questionnaire, six dermatologists, six general practitioners, and three family doctors completed the questionnaire, taking an average of 2 minutes and 38 seconds.
-Healthcare professionals rated the utility of the data with an average score of 7.3.
-Dermatologists and general practitioners also rated it 7.3, while family doctors rated it 7.
-The design and usability of the device received an average score of 8, with all respondents giving it the same rating, indicating strong consensus.
+Fifteen of the sixteen enrolled HCPs (six dermatologists, six general practitioners, and three family doctors) returned the Clinical Utility Questionnaire, taking an average of 2 minutes and 38 seconds; one of the sixteen enrolled HCPs did not return the questionnaire.
+Healthcare professionals rated the utility of the data with an average score of 7.3 out of 10 on the questionnaire (dermatologists 7.3; general practitioners 7.3; family doctors 7.0).
+The design and usability of the device received an average score of 8.0 out of 10, with all respondents giving similar ratings, indicating strong consensus.

 Conclusions

-In conclusion, the device demonstrated significant enhancements in diagnostic accuracy and efficiency for healthcare professionals across multiple skin conditions.
-The overall analysis encompassed 401 completed image assessments from 16 healthcare professionals (464 planned observations from 16 HCPs × 29 images), providing a robust dataset for evaluation.
+In conclusion, on the curated image set the device demonstrated significant improvements in top-1 diagnostic accuracy for healthcare professionals across multiple skin conditions.
+The overall analysis encompassed 401 completed image assessments from 16 healthcare professionals (464 planned paired observations from 16 HCPs × 29 images), providing the analytical dataset for evaluation.

 Introduction